caduandrade/davi_flutter/README.md

 > A warning is being displayed in the console due to a bug in Flutter: https://github.com/flutter/flutter/issues/103939.
 > The error happens when the horizontal scrollbar is hidden after being visible.
-> The following MR should fix the issue: https://github.com/flutter/flutter/pull/103948
+> The PR (https://github.com/flutter/flutter/pull/103948) fix it.

 ### Cell